 Many general dental practices are taking advantage of 3D printing to create all kinds of devices that make life easier for patients and streamline dental procedures for practitioners.
-The technology has evolved quickly in recent years, enabling dentists to print models to make aligners, as well as models for orthodontic work, crowns, dyes for lab cases, dentures, surgical guides, ortho bracket trays, night guards and wax-ups.
+The technology has evolved quickly in recent years, enabling dentists to print models to make aligners, as well as models for orthodontic work, crowns, dies for lab cases, dentures, surgical guides, ortho bracket trays, night guards and wax-ups.

 3D printing is an additive manufacturing process that creates a physical object from a digital design.
 The process involves laying down thin layers of materials, such as powder plastic, metal or cement, and then fusing the layers together.